GV-devhub/Dominos-Data-Analytics-Project/README.md

 ---

-## 8. Future improvements

-- Add Python notebooks for automated data loading and cleaning.
-- Implement real row-level security in a cloud database.
-- Extend dashboard to include customer segmentation and promotion analysis.
+Extend dashboard to include customer segmentation and promotion analysis.